Email this link to a friend.

-The drug of first choice for women with PCOD today is metformin ( this medicine is also used for treating patients with diabetes. ) Doctors have now learned that many patients with PCOD also have insulin resistance - a condition similar to that found in diabetics, in that they have raised levels of insulin in their blood ( hyperinsulinemia), and their response to insulin is blunted.
+The drug of the first choice for women with PCOD today is metformin ( this medicine is also used for treating patients with diabetes. ) Doctors have now learned that many patients with PCOD also have insulin resistance - a condition similar to that found in diabetics, in that they have raised levels of insulin in their blood ( hyperinsulinemia), and their response to insulin is blunted.
 This is why some patients with PCOD who do not respond to clomiphene are treated with antidiabetic drugs, such as metformin and troglitazone.
 Studies have shown that these drugs improve their fertility by reversing their endocrine abnormality and improving their ovulatory response.
 However, metformin can cause quite a lot of side effects ( mainly gastrointestinal, in the form of an upset stomach), which means some women cannot tolerate it.
 The dose if 500 mg, thrice a day, with meals.

-Ovulation induction can often be difficult in patients with PCOD , since there is the risk that the patient may over-respond to the drugs, and produce too many follicles, which is why the risk of ovarian hyperstimulation syndrome (OHSS) and multiple pregnancy is often increased in patients with PCOD.
+Ovulation induction can often be difficult in patients with PCOD since there is the risk that the patient may over-respond to the drugs, and produce too many follicles, which is why the risk of ovarian hyperstimulation syndrome (OHSS) and multiple pregnancies is often increased in patients with PCOD.
 The doctor has to find just the right dose of HMG ( called the threshold value ) in order to induce maturation and release of a single, or only a few follicles, and this can sometimes be very tricky.

-A recent treatment option uses laparoscopy to treat patients with PCOD.
-During operative laparoscopy, a laser or cautery is used to drill multiple holes through the thickened ovarian capsule.
-This procedure is called laparoscopic ovarian cauterisation or ovarian drilling or LEOS ( laparoscopic electrocauterisation of ovarian stroma).
-This should be reserved for women with PCOD who have large ovaries with increased stroma on ultrasound scanning who don't respond to medical therapy.
+In the past, surgeons used to use operative laparoscopy to treat patients with PCOD.
+An electric current ( cautery ) is used to drill multiple holes through the thickened ovarian capsule.
+This procedure is called laparoscopic ovarian cauterization or ovarian drilling or LEOS ( laparoscopic electrocauterization of ovarian stroma).
+This should be reserved STRICTLY for women with PCOD who have large ovaries with increased stroma on ultrasound scanning who don't respond to medical therapy.
 Destroying the abnormal ovarian tissue helps to restore normal ovarian function and helps to induce ovulation.
-For young patients with PCO ovaries on ultrasound, if clomiphene fails to achieve a pregnancy in 4 months time, we usually advise laparoscopic surgery as the next treatment option.
-This is because LEOS helps us to correct the underlying problem; and about 80% of patients will have regular cycles after undergoing this surgery, of which 50% will conceive in a year's time, without having to take further medication or treatment.
+For properly selected patients, about 80% of them will have regular cycles after undergoing this surgery, of which 50% will conceive in a year's time, without having to take further medication or treatment.
 Having regular cycles without having to take medicines each month can be very reassuring to these patients!

 The skill of the surgeon plays a key role in determining the outcome of the surgery.
 It is important that the surgeon selectively destroy only the stroma, and NOT the cortex.
-The cortex of the ovary contains the eggs, and if this damaged, then ovarian function is jeopardised, so that the surgery may actually end up causing infertility!
+The cortex of the ovary contains the eggs, and if this damaged, then the ovarian function is jeopardized, so that the surgery may actually end up causing infertility!
 An additional risk of this surgery is that it can induce adhesion formation, if not performed competently.